Strategies for Teaching, Assessment & Retention Grants - STAR

 - project evaluation and future plans based on the findings.

-Grantees may be asked to present their results at a meeting of ADTS and/or AI, in a workshop promoted by ADTS and/or AI to interested faculty, and/or in faculty news articles, record an audio or video testimonial, write a blog post(s) or in other ways to share details of the project.
+Grantees are required to present their results at a meeting of ADTS and/or AI, in a workshop promoted by ADTS and/or AI (such as Teaching Showcase) to interested faculty, and/or in faculty news articles, record an audio or video testimonial, write a blog post(s) or in other ways to share details of the project.

 Proposal Review Process: